Pinned QMA: The power of fixing a few qubits in proofs: Pinned Local Hamiltonians: a complexity viewpoint

 \subsection{Pinned Permutation Hamiltonians}

-The possibilities opened in the previous sections motivate us to go further and design a classically looking problem about $0/1$ permutation matrices that will still be \emph{QMA}-complete.
-We claim the following. \begin{theorem}[QMA-completeness of the Pinned Local Permutation Hamiltonian] Pinned Local Permutation Hamiltonian is \emph{QMA}-complete. \end{theorem} Note that universality for quantum computation with $0/1$ matrices has been previously demonstrated for example in the PromiseBQP string-rewriting problem of Wocjan and Janzing \cite{JanWocRewrite}, or the universal computation by quantum walk construction of Childs et al. \cite{ChildsWalk}.
+The possibilities opened in the previous sections motivate us to go further and design a classically looking problem about $0/1$ permutation matrices that will still be \emph{\QMA}-complete.
+This is a further restriction on stoquastic Hamiltonians.
+We claim the following. \begin{theorem}[\QMA-completeness of the Pinned Local Permutation Hamiltonian] Pinned Local Permutation Hamiltonian is \emph{\QMA}-complete, with a logarithmic number of pinned qubits. \end{theorem} Note that (dynamical) universality for quantum computation with $0/1$ matrices has been previously demonstrated for example in the \PromiseBQP\string-rewriting problem of Wocjan and Janzing \cite{JanWocRewrite}, or the universal computation by quantum walk construction of Childs et al. \cite{ChildsWalk}.

-\begin{proof} One direction of Theorem~\ref{th:perm} is easy -- pinned local permutation Hamiltonian is obviously in \emph{QMA}.
-The more difficult part is again to construct \emph{QMA}-hard instances of pinned $0/1$ Hamiltonian.
-First, we will take a target Hamiltonian made from Pauli matrices, and replace them by $0/1$ matrices on a larger Hilbert space, with a technique similar to those of Ref.~\cite{JGL}, where it has been used to build \emph{QMA}-hard instances of stochastic matrices.
+\begin{proof} One direction of Theorem~\ref{th:perm} is easy -- pinned local permutation Hamiltonian is obviously in \emph{\QMA}.
+The more difficult part is again to construct \emph{\QMA}-hard instances of pinned $0/1$ Hamiltonian.
+First, we will take a target Hamiltonian made from Pauli matrices, and replace them by $0/1$ matrices on a larger Hilbert space, with a technique similar to those of Ref.~\cite{JGL}, where it has been used to build \emph{\QMA}-hard instances of stochastic matrices.
 Second, we will utilize pinning to generate the desired real-valued prefactors for the permutation, and thus also the effective original Pauli terms.

-Consider an instance of the \emph{QMA}-complete, $2$-local Hamiltonian problem with a Hamiltonian $H$ made from $X$, $Z$, $XX$ and $ZZ$ terms, as in Section~\ref{sec:pincomm}, with real-valued prefactors.
+Consider an instance of the \emph{\QMA}-complete, $2$-local Hamiltonian problem with a Hamiltonian $H$ made from $X$, $Z$, $XX$ and $ZZ$ terms, as in Section~\ref{sec:pincomm}, with real-valued prefactors.
 Let us deal with Pauli terms first, and consider the prefactors later.
 The $X$ and $XX$ terms already are permutation matrices.
-For the $Z$ and $ZZ$ terms, we will add an ancilla qubit $z$, and transform the interactions as
+For the $Z$ and $ZZ$ terms, we will add an auxiliary qubit $z$, and transform the interactions as

 generating $2$-local and $3$-local permutation matrices, made from $0/1$ elements.
 This results in a permutation Hamiltonian $H'$.
-When we pin the ancilla qubit $z$ in the state vector $\ket{-}$, we can effectively generate the original $Z$ and $ZZ$ (and of course $X$ and $XX$) terms as we did for stoquastic Hamiltonians.
+When we pin the aixuliary qubit $z$ in the state vector $\ket{-}$, we can effectively generate the original $Z$ and $ZZ$ (and of course $X$ and $XX$) terms as we did for stoquastic Hamiltonians.